-The American Diabetes Association's (ADA's) Standards of Medical Care in Diabetes recommends that providers refer patients with prediabetes to a lifestyle change program that is modeled on NIH's Diabetes Prevention Program (DPP).
+The Standards of Care in Diabetes of the American Diabetes Association® (ADA) recommends that providers refer people with prediabetes to a lifestyle change program that is modeled on NIH's Diabetes Prevention Program (DPP).

-CDC-recognized lifestyle change programs use curricula modeled on the DPP providing high-risk patients with a focused, evidence-based intervention that provides professional help to make small but impactful, lasting changes.
+CDC-recognized lifestyle change programs use curricula modeled on the DPP providing people at high risk for diabetes with a focused, evidence-based intervention that provides professional help to make small but impactful, lasting changes.